ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/rebuilding_tensorrt_engine.md

 **Solution**: Fortunately, NVIDIA provides some fine-grained tools for working with CUDA, building & converting models between different formats and NVIDIA hardware platforms.
 So, we can rebuild the incompatible `.engine` files with the `trtexec` tool.

-Rebuild engines inside the container using `trtexec` compiled against the container’s TensorRT version with "full" runtime optimization.
+Rebuild engines inside the container using `trtexec` compiled against the container's TensorRT version with "full" runtime optimization.

 !!! note